EDS-Bioinformatics-Laboratory/ENCORE/ProjectDocumentation/Literature/0_README.md

-* *This subdirectory should contain relevant scientific literature (pdf files) from PubMed, BioRxiv, theses, etc*

-* *This list of references will, in most cases, be longer than used in \Manuscript where a separate reference library should be available.*

-* *(pdf) files should be in the format of Author-Year-Journal (or similar) to allow easy retrieval during project discussions.*
+* Store *(pdf) files with using the Author-Year-Journal (or similar) naming-scheme to allow easy retrieval during project discussions.*

-* *Use a reference manager such as Mendeley, BibTex, or EndNote.*
+* *In addition to the pdf files, use a reference manager such as Mendeley, BibTex, or EndNote.
+At the end of the project:*

   * *Save a copy of reference manager library in the \Literature directory.*
   * *Export your reference library to the standardized RIS format, and save it in the \Literature directory.
-RIS-Compatible Citation Management Software Programs (not exhaustive) include EndNote, RefWorks, Zotero, and Mendeley.
-RIS-Compatible Scholarly Databases (*not exhaustive) include Embase, Scopus, and Web of Science.*
+RIS-Compatible Citation Management Software Programs include EndNote, RefWorks, Zotero, and Mendeley.
+RIS-Compatible Scholarly Databases include Embase, Scopus, and Web of Science.*

 * *Note that pdf documents that are not Open Access can not be shared as part of the FSS in the public domain (e.g., if you publish the FSS in Zenodo).
-Therefore, you might want to document (in your reference manager) which pdf files are Open Access.*
+Therefore, you might want to document (in your reference manager) which pdf files are Open Access.
+In addition, you may also use a post/prefix in the pdf files to indicate the open access publications.*

-* *In this 0_README.md file you can briefly document the relevance of all or selected papers for your project.*
+* *Briefly document the relevance of all or selected papers below.*

   * *For example, you may want to indicate which paper(s) describe the data or computational approaches you use.*